-In January 2019, and throughout the year, we are commemorating the centenary of the First Dáil.
+In 2019 we commemorated the centenary of the First Dáil.

 In the general election of December 1918, members of the Sinn Féin party won 73 of the 105 Irish seats, but had pledged not to sit in Westminster.
 Instead, they convened a representative assembly in Ireland and invited all the elected members for Ireland.
 The first public sitting of the Dáil was held in the Mansion House, Dublin, on 21 January 1919.

-To learn more about the First Dáil and the commemorative events taking place in 2019, visit the dedicated website, Dail100.ie.
+To learn more about the First Dáil and the commemorative events that took place in 2019, visit the dedicated website, Dail100.ie.
 You will find out about the first TDs and their struggle to establish Dáil Éireann.
-You can also read the Official Report of the 21 sittings of the First Dáil and get educational resources for schools.
+You can also download educational resources for schools.

 The documents of the Dáil during its revolutionary period (1918-1923) are now available online.
 The collection, comprising more than 66,000 pages, was digitised by the National Archives of Ireland in partnership with the Houses of the Oireachtas as part of the centenary of the First Dáil.